shotgunsoftware/developer.shotgunsoftware.com/docs/en/guides/webhooks/batch-deliveries.md

 ## Enabling Batch Delivery

-You can choose to configure your webhook so that it will make requests with a batched payload format, by selecting the "Deliver in Batched Format" option.
+You can choose to configure your webhook so that it will make requests with a batched payload format by selecting the "Deliver in Batched Format" option.
 If enabled, at the time each request is formed, it will batch up to 50 pending deliveries into its payload.

 This can help with managing the processing of large bursts of deliveries as a result of many SG events being generated in a short amount of time.
-Under typical system operation, multiple deliveries per payload will occur when subscribed events are generated more frequently than once in a 2 second period.
+Under typical system operation, multiple deliveries per payload will occur when subscribed events are generated more frequently than once in a 2-second period.

 ![Batch Delivery Enabled](./images/batch_delivery_enabled.png)